CogentRedTester/mpv-segment-linking/README.md

 The script also respects the `ordered-chapters-files` option, which tells the player to search for matching files inside the given playlist, instead of the file's directory.

+The script uses the `chapter-merge-threshold` option to merge chapters that are too close together, as with ordered chapters.

 ## Limitations

 There are a small number of limitations compared to the native implementation of ordered chapters, mostly involving the use of the `ordered-chapters-files` option.